acse-2020/introduction/_sources/code_of_conduct.md

 * Improper gestures
 * Use of stereotypes
 * Incitement to violence, suicide or self-harm
-* Sustained disruptions of talks, workshops events or communications
+* Sustained, nonconstructive disruptions of talks, workshops events or communications
-* The display of violent or sexualized images
+* The display of violent or sexualized images or videos
-* Causing someone to fear for their safety through stalking, following, intimidation, or threatening
+* Causing someone to fear for their safety through, for example stalking, following, intimidation, or threatening
 * Unwelcome and repeated flirtations, propositions, advances, or other sexual attention – including gratuitous or off-topic sexual images or behaviour
 * Non-consensual or unwelcome physical contact
 * Sexist, racist, homophobic, transphobic, ableist, or exclusionary jokes